Connect with us

 Depending on the expected traffic volumes and local climatic settings, asphalt paving can require up to four layers of asphalt.

-Thanks to impermeable properties of bitumen, asphalt roads are not easily damaged by rains and they remain motorable even during heavy rains.
+Thanks to the impermeable properties of bitumen, asphalt roads are not easily damaged by rain and they remain motorable even during heavy rains.

 2. Concrete road construction